Oregon's 20th House district

 District 20 of the Oregon House of Representatives is one of 60 House legislative districts in the state of Oregon.
-As of 2013, the boundary for the district includes portions of Marion and Polk counties.
+As of 2021, the boundary for the district includes portions of Marion and Polk counties.
+The district contains west and south Salem, Independence, and Monmouth and includes Western Oregon University.
 The current representative for the district is Democrat Paul Evans of Monmouth.

 Election results

-District boundaries have changed over time, therefore, representatives before 2013 may not represent the same constituency as today.
+District boundaries have changed over time.
+Therefore, representatives before 2021 may not represent the same constituency as today.
 General election results from 2000 to present are as follows: